 Brief details of the EFL's special collections are listed below.
-Please note that access is restricted to 9.00am - 5.00pm.

 The Meyerstein CollectionThe collection consists of the literary works and papers of E.H.W.
 Meyerstein (1889-1952).

 Books and journals relating to the study of Old Norse-Icelandic language and literature are held in the Turville-Petre Room.
 Books at shelfmark CJ may be borrowed.

 The core lending collection has benefited by the addition of: the personal library of the late Professor E.O.G.
 (Gabriel) Turville-Petre (1908-1978), Professor of Ancient Icelandic Literature & Antiquities, Oxford University, 1953-1975; the W.P.
 Ker (1855-1923) Collection, comprising approximately 700 volumes (including some important antiquarian material) on permanent loan from All Souls; the York Powell Collection, approximately 1200 volumes from the libraries of Gudbrandur Vigfusson (1827-1889) and Frederick York Powell (1850-1904) (including many rare items from the eighteenth and nineteenth centuries, Scandinavian and German editions and critical works) on permanent loan from Christ Church.

 For more information about this collection, see our online guide: Old Norse-Icelandic language and literature at the EFL.
 See also: EGIL (Electronic Gateway for Icelandic Literature).

 The Old and Middle English sections of the library were based on Professor A.S.
 Napier's (1853-1916) personal library, which was acquired in 1916.
 The Napier pamphlets include many scarce late 19th and early 20th century academic dissertations on Old and Middle English philology.